Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 # 6️⃣ FAQ

+- Can't turn on the phone after connecting the battery for the first time?
+   1. This is due to the characteristics of the onboard battery over-discharge and over-charge chip.
+It cannot be turned on when the battery is connected for the first time.
+This can be solved by inserting a USB charger or reconnecting the battery.
+For details, please see the remarks on [page 4](https://www.lcsc.com/datasheet/lcsc_datasheet_2010160933_Shenzhen-Fuman-Elec-DW06D_C82123.pdf) of the datasheet.
 - Can't upload any sketch，Please enter the upload mode manually.
    1. Connect the board via the USB cable
    2. Press and hold the BOOT button , While still pressing the BOOT button (If there is no BOOT button, you need to use wires to connect GND and IO0 together.)